 shows a willingness to understand, and eventually share,

-certain responsibilities of creating a venture like this.
+certain responsibilities of creating a venture like Ingenium.

-cooperative processing sessions, and begin to participate in decision making.
+cooperative processing sessions, and begin to participate in group decision making.

 It is at this stage where you will start to arrange Ingenium group events and leisure time activities.

-An exciting part of this stage is exploring your prospective living space options.
+An exciting part of this stage is exploring your prospective living space by arranging for

-At this time you would be expected to either initiate and/or join
+At this time you would be expected to begin completion of

 This offers the prospective member an Ingenium "immersion",